dhiraa/sarvam/src/nlp/text_classification/models/cnn_rnn/README.md

 cd path/sarvam/src/

 #when asked for parameters values go with default values for test run
+#also at the end of training, look for log as below
+#Use this model directory for further retraining or prediction (--model-dir) : ...

 CUDA_VISIBLE_DEVICES=0 python nlp/text_classification/commands/run_experiments.py \
 --mode=train \